The Moviehouse Gallery Café:

 To receive announcements of our Artist Receptions or special events in the Gallery sign up below for our newsletter.

-Current Exhibit: Summertime
+Past Exhibit: Summertime

 Summertime features works by Don Perdue; a nationally honored photographer, with works in the permanent collections of the Metropolitan Museum of Art and the Museum of Modern Art, Ann Getsinger;whose oil paintings have been exhibited in museums and galleries and hang in hundreds of homes.
 Patricia Beard; the author of nine nonfiction books and hundreds of nationally published magazine articles as well as water color artist, Mita Corsini Bland whose work appears in Sister Parish Design, David Braga; water color artist George Shattuck; represented by The Iris Gallery of Fine Art Photography; Boston, MA and Aspen, CO, Jessica Tcherepnine;represented in collections internationally, including those at the Hunt Institute for Botanical Documentation, in Pittsburgh; the British Museum (Natural History), Royal Horticultural Society, Lindley Library, Shirley Sherwood Collection, in London; and the Benois Family Museum, Peterhof, St. Petersburg, Russia., Susan Rand; fine art painter who has held exhibitions throughout the East Coast, and Leslie Anderson; fine art painter based in Sedgwick, Maine

 On August 17, 2012, The Moviehouse Gallery will open an exhibition of art by Diane Love to run through November 1, 2012.

 Observing the Observer includes Love’s candid photographs from her series: Observing the Observer, and also a series of her one of a kind printed paintings, or “monoprints”.

 Observing the Observer, according to Love, “is my voyeur’s view of people immersed in the world of art.”